act-rules/act-rules.github.io/_rules/audio-or-video-avoids-automatically-playing-audio-x0paj4.md

 ## Assumptions

-This rule assumes that the [mechanism](https://www.w3.org/TR/WCAG21/#dfn-mechanism) to control the sound must be located in the same [web page][].
-Mechanisms located on other pages can still create accessibility issues for users relying on sound to navigate (e.g. screen readers users) since the autoplaying sound will interfere with their ability to find and activate the mechanism.
-If a [mechanism](https://www.w3.org/TR/WCAG21/#dfn-mechanism) external to the [web page][] is provided, it is possible to fail this rule but still satisfy [Success Criterion 1.4.2 Audio Control][sc142].
+This rule assumes that the [instrument][] to control the sound must be located in the same [web page][].
+[Instruments][instrument] located on other pages can still create accessibility issues for users relying on sound to navigate (e.g. screen readers users) since the autoplaying sound will interfere with their ability to find and activate the [instrument][].
+If a [instrument][] external to the [web page][] is provided, it is possible to fail this rule but still satisfy [Success Criterion 1.4.2 Audio Control][sc142].

-This rule assumes that the [mechanism](https://www.w3.org/TR/WCAG21/#dfn-mechanism) to control the sound must be visible and accessible in order to be effective and usable by all kinds of users.
-If the mechanism is hidden to some users, it is possible to fail this rule but still satisfy [Success Criterion 1.4.2 Audio Control][sc142].
+This rule assumes that the [instrument][] to control the sound must be visible and accessible in order to be effective and usable by all kinds of users.
+If the [instrument][] is hidden to some users, it is possible to fail this rule but still satisfy [Success Criterion 1.4.2 Audio Control][sc142].

 No [user style sheets](https://drafts.csswg.org/css-cascade/#cascade-origin-user) are used and no changes to the [user agent default style sheet](https://drafts.csswg.org/css-cascade/#cascade-origin-ua) are in place, otherwise the test cases might have different outcomes from the ones presented here.